takanori-pskq/numpy/doc/source/user/c-info.how-to-extend.rst

 that may be of use.
 In particular, the :c:func:`PyArray_DescrConverter` function is very useful to support arbitrary data-type specification.
-This function transforms any valid data-type Python object into a :c:type:`PyArray_Descr *` object.
+This function transforms any valid data-type Python object into a :c:type:`PyArray_Descr *<PyArray_Descr>` object.
 Remember to pass in the address of the C-variables that should be filled in.

 There are lots of examples of how to use :c:func:`PyArg_ParseTuple` throughout the NumPy source code.
 The standard usage is like this: